sampsyo/home/_drafts/autoreduction.md

 ## Writing an Interestingness Test

 This post will demonstrate how to use the excellent [Shrinkray][] reducer to debug [the same interpreter bug as last time][manual-reduce].
-Shrinkray is language-neutral (and in any case, no reducer knows about [Bril][]).
+Shrinkray is language-neutral--and, in any case, no reducer knows about [Bril][].
-I think it's pretty cool that reducers can work well even if they don't know anything about the grammar of the language they're working with.
+I think it's pretty cool that reducers can work well even if they don't know anything about the syntax or semantics of the language they're working with.

 Like any automated reducer, Shrinkray needs an interestingness test: a little program that checks whether the bug we care about currently exists.